2018 Uzbekistan Super League: Foreign players

 The number of foreign players is restricted to five per USL team.
 A team can use only five foreign players on the field in each game.

 In bold: Players that have been capped for their national team.

 Regular stage

 Championship round

 Teams keep records from regular stage (10 matches) against championship round opponents.

+Table of matches

 Relegation round

 Teams keep records from regular stage (10 matches) against relegation round opponents.

 Relegation play-off

 Sogdiana and AGMK will play in 2019 Uzbekistan Super League next season.